AlibabaCloudDocs/alikafka/intl.en-US/User guide/Connectors/Create a connector/Create a Function Compute sink connector.md

 # Create a Function Compute sink connector

-This topic explains how to create a Function Compute sink connector to export data from Message Queue for Apache Kafka to Function Compute.
+This topic describes how to create a Function Compute sink connector to export data from topics in your Message Queue for Apache Kafka instance to functions in Function Compute.

 Before you create a Function Compute sink connector, ensure that you have completed the following operations:

-1. Purchase a Message Queue for Apache Kafka instance and deploy.
-For more information, see [Connect Message Queue for Apache Kafka to a VPC](/intl.en-US/Quick-start/Step 2: Purchase and deploy an instance/Connect Message Queue for Apache Kafka to a VPC.md).
-2. Enable the connector feature for the Message Queue for Apache Kafka instance.
-For more information, see [Enable the Connector feature](/intl.en-US/User guide/Connectors/Enable the connector feature.md).
+1. Enable the Connector feature for the Message Queue for Apache Kafka instance.
+For more information, see [Enable the Connector feature](/intl.en-US/User guide/Connectors/Enable the Connector feature.md).
+2. Create topics in the Message Queue for Apache Kafka instance.
+For more information, see [Step 1: Create a topic](/intl.en-US/Quick-start/Step 3: Create resources.md).

+    A topic named fc-test-input is used as an example.

+3. Create a function in Function Compute.
+For more information, see [Create a function in the Function Compute console]().

-3. Create an event function in Function Compute.
-Set the service name to guide-hello\_world, the function name to hello\_world, and the runtime environment to Python.
-After you create the function, modify the following function code:
+    An event function named hello\_world is used as an example.
+In this function, the service name is guide-hello\_world, and the runtime is Python.
+The following information shows the sample code of this function:

     ```
     # -*- coding: utf-8 -*-